SumedhaZaware/Data-Science-and-Big-Data-Analytics-SPPU-2019-Pattern/README.md

 <p align="justify"> 1.
 Use the inbuilt dataset 'titanic' as used in the above problem.
 Plot a box plot for distribution of age with respect to each gender along with the information about whether they survived or not.
 (Column names : 'sex' and 'age')</p>
 <p align="justify">2.
 Write observations on the inference from the above statistics.</p>

+**Assignment 10**

+<p align="justify">Download the Iris flower dataset or any other dataset into a DataFrame.
+Scan the dataset and give the inference as:</p>
+<p align="justify">1.
+List down the features and their types (e.g., numeric, nominal) available in the dataset.</p>
+<p align="justify">2.
+Create a histogram for each feature in the dataset to illustrate the feature distributions.</p>
+<p align="justify">3.
+Create a box plot for each feature in the dataset.</p>
+<p align="justify">4.
+Compare distributions and identify outliers.</p>